 - Significant reverberation.

-- Multi-zone delay loudspeakers.
+- Multi-zone delay speakers.

 - Celebrant and lectern microphones.

-- High-channel-count digital mixer.
+- Multi-channel digital mixer.

 - Advanced DSP signal processing.